bilal-the-dev/A-channel-manager-discord-bot/README.md

-# WHAT DOES THE BOT DO?
+# Discord Channel Management Bot

+## What Does the Bot Do?

-A discord bot that lets your members create a channel and whoever creates has permissions to manage it as well (pin message , change name etc)
-If the channel gets inactive for a certain time you can configure, the bot will archive the channel.
-If it remains inactive even after archiving it'll delete the channel.
-Making the channel active will restore it to the original category.
+This Discord bot empowers your members by allowing them to create and manage their own channels.
+The creator of a channel will have permissions to manage it, including pinning messages and changing the channel name.
+If a channel becomes inactive for a configurable period, the bot will archive it.
+If the channel remains inactive even after being archived, the bot will delete it.
+Reactivating the channel will restore it to its original category.

+### Key Commands:

-/set_config = set the configuration
+- `/set_config` - Set the bot's configuration settings.
-/create = create a channel that creator can manage
+- `/create` - Create a channel that the creator can manage.

 ## Social Media link